 In a Ryotwari Settlement the ryot holds his land in proprietary right, subject to the payment of the assessed revenue, which is fixed for a period of thirty years.
 He has the option of resigning his entire holding, or any individual field, at the end of the agricultural year.
 His improvements cannot be made a ground for increasing his assessment at the time of the periodical settlement.
 He can sell, mortgage, or let his land to any one without requiring the consent of the Government, and at his death the land descends to his children according to the rules of inheritance.
-He is a peasant proprietor, and the engagement of Government is with him.
+He is a peasant proprietor and the engagement of Government is with him.
 This kind of settlement exists in Bombay, Burma, Assam and Berar, and in the greater part of Madras.

 In the Zamindari areas the amount of the periodical assessment is generally rather less than one-half of the ascertained or assessed rental enjoyed by the proprietors.
-In the Ryotwari tracts the incidence varies in different provinces from one-fifth to one twenty-fifth of the gross value of the produce.
+In the Ryotwari tracts the incidence varies in different provinces from one-fifth to one-twenty-fifth of the gross value of the produce.

 Opium is next among the sources of revenue other than taxation.
 The opium revenue is raised partly by a monopoly of the production of the drug, and partly by the levy of a duty on all opium exported from Native States by sea or introduced from them into British India.
 Though the poppy will grow in most parts of British India, its cultivation in British territory, with the exception of insignificant tracts, is permitted only in parts of Bengal and the United Provinces.
 In these two provinces the crop is grown under the control of a Government department which determines the total area to be placed under the crop in each year: the cultivator of opium in these monopoly districts has to take out a license.
-The license fees and the duty already mentioned are the main sources of the opium revenue.
+The license fee and the duty already mentioned are the main sources of the opium revenue.
+This revenue has however been steadily falling off of late as the Government of China has recently forbidden the use of the drug and its import.

-Next may be mentioned Forests.
-The forest revenue is almost entirely derived from the sale of timber and other forest produce.
+Next may be mentioned Forest.
+The Forest revenue is almost entirely derived from the sale of timber and other forest produce.
 Before the transfer of the Government of India to the Crown, practically nothing had been done towards the preservation of the forests of India, which are very extensive and valuable.
 They cover altogether some 200,000 square miles, and are now looked after by the Forest Department.

 Tributes and contributions from Native States are another source.
-They are paid chiefly in lieu of former obligations to supply or maintain troops, and form a small return for the duty undertaken by the Supreme Government in ensuring the peace of the country.
+They are paid chiefly in lieu of former obligations to supply or maintain troops, and are a small return for the duty undertaken by the Supreme Government in ensuring the peace of the country.

 Other sources of income under the general head, sources other than taxation, are the Post Office, Telegraphs, Railways and Irrigation Works.

-The following are the main sources of revenue obtained by taxation.
+The following are the main sources of revenue obtained by taxation: